 Can Inquiries Be Removed From Your Credit Report?

 Hard inquiries may be removed from your credit report if you did not give your consent to have your information pulled.
-If you review your credit report and see inquiries for credit cards or loans that you didn’t apply for, then you can request to have the inquiry removed so that it doesn’t negatively impact your credit score.
+Review your credit report and look for inquiries for credit cards or loans that you didn’t apply for.
+Then, you request to have the inquiry removed so that it doesn’t negatively impact your credit score.

 Start by sending a certified letter via mail to the creditor who requested the inquiry.
 Oftentimes, they’ll remove the inquiry as a courtesy since it’s easier than producing proof that you did indeed give your authorization.

 If they don’t, they must provide you with a copy of a credit application with your signature or other proof that they were within their legal rights to request your credit information.

 If you still disagree or if you don’t receive any response at all, it’s time to request an investigation.
 You must request a separate investigation from each of the three major credit bureaus.

 You can use this sample letter as a template for your own letter.
 The credit bureau is required to respond within 30-45 days so you should see closure from the issue soon.
 Just be sure to track when you sent the letter so you know when to follow up if necessary.